msallent/gatsby-starter-skeleton/README.md

 17. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 18. **`README.md`**: A text file containing useful reference information about your project.

-19. **`tsconfig.json`**: The presence of this file indicates that the directory is the root of a TypeScript project.
-Compilation options and root files are specified here.